I was tired.

-Tired of reading reviews of black movies that didn’t resonate with me from my perspective.
+Tired of reading reviews of black movies that not only didn’t resonate with me, but seemed to come from an uninformed and condescending place.

-Tired of reading reviews of black movies from reviewer’s that don’t get nor value the sensibility of the movie or its creators.
+Tired of reading reviews of black movies from reviewer’s that clearly didn’t get or value the sensibility of the movie or its creators.

-Tired of not having access to what black reviewer’s think of the movies that I go to.
+Tired of not having access to what black reviewer’s thought of the kinds of movies that I’m culturally drawn to.

 A few years ago I went to see Meet the Blacks with my family.
 I didn’t read any reviews before seeing the film and laughed so hard throughout the movie that by the time the credits rolled I felt like I’d just completed a full ab workout at the gym.
 When I got home I decided to see what others were saying about this flawed but totally enjoyable piece of art.